Do Go On - 448 - The Curse of the Lottery Winner

 I do not have any gold, so I don't know anything.

 But it's got like copper in it or something.
-See, that's how little we know it.
-I don't even know.

 I don't know what it is.
-Do you want to thank someone?

-Oh, yes.
-Sorry, because I said that.
-I forgot it was my turn.
+Oh, yeah, sorry, because I said that.

-I'd like to thank from Ferny Voltaire in France.
+I'd like to thank from Fernie Voltaire.

-Oh my goodness.
-Ferny Voltaire.
 It's Eleanor Lucas or Lucas.

 You've done some French lessons.

-Oh my God, he's good.
+Oh, my God, he's good.

 It's a commune in France.